-The White Lotus Society and the Demise of Mongol Rule in China
+The White Lotus Secret Society and the Demise of Mongol Rule in China

-The White Lotus Society is said to have had its religious roots in the Pure Land School of Buddhism.
-This branch of Mahayana Buddhism was founded by Huiyuan during the 4 th century AD on Mount Lu, in Jiangxi province.
-Huiyuan’s teachings were propagated from Donglin Temple, which he had founded, and by the time of the Northern Song Dynasty (between the 10 th and 12 th centuries), had spread across southern China.
+The White Lotus Society had its religious roots in the Pure Land School of Buddhism.
+This branch of Mahayana Buddhism was founded by Huiyuan during the 4th century AD on Mount Lu, in Jiangxi province.
+Huiyuan’s teachings were propagated from Donglin Temple, which he had founded, and by the time of the Northern Song Dynasty (between the 10th and 12th centuries), they had spread across southern China.

 The Lotus Pond at Donglin Temple ( CC BY-SA 3.0 )